platformsh/platformsh-docs/docs/src/configuration/services/postgresql.md

 {{< note >}}
-PostgreSQL is not available in the education plan.
+PostgreSQL is not available in the dedication plan.
 {{< /note >}}
 ### Deprecated versions